 - Employees indeed are willing to make aggressive commitments, but only like this: “when Silvan delivers his piece, and QA has signed off, and the real-time folks deliver their piece, I”m sure we can make it, even if it’s a bit challenging”.

 - Risks, obstacles are smoothed away by fancy verbal tap-dancing.
 Certain things are no longer documented and status reports are cryptic and ambiguous.

 - More people are thrown at the job, but the number of skilled people is in decline because the top professionals have left or checked out.

-When you foresee all this shit, it still cannot be stopped.
+Even if you foresee all this shit happening, it still cannot be stopped.
 Often, this is the way that the particular business cycle functions and everyone is making lots of money despite this apparent insanity.